-Then I can be rushed to a meet a prospect in the meeting room downstairs, who has concerns about our technology, security and processes.
-Usual questions and relatively easy to answer but must remember to raise ISO 27001 at the next board meeting now that we are at a reasonable size to make this sort of meeting or the long forms(!) redundant.
+After the board, I rush to the conference room downstairs to meet a prospect who has concerns about our technology, security and processes.
+There are the usual questions which are relatively easy to answer but I must remember to raise ISO 27001 at the next board meeting now that we are at a reasonable size to make this sort of meeting or the long forms(!) redundant.

-Sign on the door used to say “creative away day” …. when we all worked together!
+A sign on the door used to say “creative away day”, when we all worked together!

-Tongue in cheek here … always a bit of friendly tension with the marketing business unit.
+Tongue in cheek here — there’s always a bit of friendly tension with the marketing business unit.

 Lunch is generally a sandwich, whilst catching up with Slack and email messages.

-Finally some proper work!
 Analysis of our competitors by the product manager and a list of new functionality that we could do with.
-Priorities are based on user needs and our ability to implement in a timely manner.
+Priorities are based on user needs and our ability to implement them on time.

 Lots of robust conversations about whether we absolutely need to have the functionality or not.
-I’m always cautious to avoid us turning our beautiful product, into a user mess.
-Very common to happen over time.
-MoSCoW strategy a good starting place.
+I’m always cautious to avoid us turning our beautiful product into a user mess.
+Very common over time.
+MoSCoW strategy is a good starting place.

-DevOps contact us in the meeting to state that a data supplier API has fallen over so we automatically switch to a cached version whilst it was down.
-Time to call supplier and get an explanation, emphasise that it cannot happen again.
+DevOps contact us in the meeting to state that a data supplier API has fallen over so we automatically switch to a cached version whilst it is down.
+Time to call the supplier and get an explanation, emphasising that it cannot happen again.

-Two interviews with senior Java Developers both high calibre and passed the relevant technical tests and team interviews (crucial to stress test fit’).
-All part of a strict employment process which means we have a higher retention rate and everyone has going through the process, so the team knows that a new starter is up to scratch.
+Two interviews with senior Java Developers, both of high calibre who have passed the relevant technical tests and team interviews (crucial to stress-test fit).
+All part of a strict employment process which means we have a higher retention rate.
+Everyone has gone through the process, so the team knows that a new starter is up to scratch.

-Interviews with me are generally to rubber stamp as well as look at their potential in the business, beyond what they have applied for.
+Interviews with me are generally to rubber stamp as well as look at their potential in the business, beyond the posts they have applied for.

-Before I leave for the day, check that all went well with today’s schedule release.
+Before I leave for the day, I check that all went well with today’s schedule release.

-Hopefully no issue and shouldn’t be, as we spent a lot of effort on deployment and DevOps at the start of the product’s life.
+Hopefully no issues and there shouldn’t be, as we put in a lot of effort on deployment and DevOps at the start of the product’s life.

-Production releases happen on Wednesday, just in case anything crops up that we have time to roll back during the release.
-Never release on Friday, for the same reason never have a major hospital operation on a Friday afternoon.
+Production releases happen on Wednesday, so we have time to roll back during the release if anything crops up.
+Never release on Friday.
+For the same reason, never have a major hospital operation on a Friday afternoon.

 Home time is catching up on various articles I sent to my Kindle.

-It’s a fictional but not untypical day, hopefully aids with your understanding of (almost) everything you need to know about being a CTO It also illustrates the strange contradiction of senior tech management, that your day can often be full of people and meetings and yet key decisions are often yours alone, so it can be lonely at the top Important therefore to recruit a strong team, expand your support network and create sufficient me time for learning and reflection.
+Now, I can only hope that I’ve managed to boost your understanding of (almost) everything you need to know about being a CTO and what a CTO does in a company.
+It also illustrates the strange contradiction of senior tech management — that your day can often be full of people and meetings and yet key decisions are often yours alone.
+It can be lonely at the top.
+Important therefore to recruit a strong team, expand your support network and create sufficient me-time for learning and reflection.